cfsengineering/CEASIOMpy/installation/INSTALLATION.md

 ```

 If one of the software is not working correctly, you can try to run its installation script again or open the script and run the command manually.
-If everything is working correctly, you can follow the [first tutorial](https://ceasiompy.readthedocs.io/en/latest/user_guide/getting_started.html#test-case-1-simple-workflow) to get familiar with CEASIOMpy.
+If everything is working correctly, you can try the first [test case](../test_cases/test_case_1/README.md) to get familiarized with CEASIOMpy.

 ## Windows